 First things first!
 Before getting started with video creation, it’s important to be sufficiently prepared for it.
 Elements such as lightning or the quality of sound will play a key role and it can be worth investing in some gear, such as a high-quality mic, ring light, or video editing software (e. g.
 Davinci Resolve, Final Cut PRO, Canva, etc.).

 The second most important thing is to create a TikTok account.
-There are two levels of accounts on TikTok, both of which are free: personal and pro.
-The pro version provides users with access to analytics and insights into their performance.
-In the past, you could choose between two types of accounts within the pro level - TikTok for Business and TikTok for Creators.
-Although nowadays, you only have the option of a business account, which has all the previous benefits for artists and musicians.
-Creators can access tools and features such as the Creator Portal, the library of royalty-free sounds, the Business Creative Hub, and the question-and-answer upgrade which allows them to engage more with their followers.
+There are two levels of accounts on TikTok, both of which are free: Personal and Business.
+The Business account provides users with access to analytics and insights into their performance.
+In the past, you could choose between two types of accounts within the Business level (previously, the pro level) — TikTok for Business and TikTok for Creators.
+Although nowadays you only have the option of a Business account, it has all the previous benefits for artists and musicians.
+Creators can access tools and features such as the Creator Portal, the library of royalty-free sounds, the Business Creative Hub, the Web Business Suite with Analytics and other features, and the question-and-answer upgrade which allows them to engage more with their followers.

-The pro account also allows you to add links in your description.
+The Business account also allows you to add links in your description.
 The only thing you should be aware of is that, as of 2020, business accounts on TikTok are only allowed to access the so-called Commercial Music Library (not the whole TikTok Music Database) consisting of royalty-free tracks available for marketing and advertising purposes.
-This means that any commercially popular and mainstream songs will become unavailable once you switch to a business account.
-So, if you’re a label or an artist and you choose the business account, you’ll be able to feature your shop link or your website URL in the description but won’t find your catalog in the TikTok music library.
+This means that any commercially popular and mainstream songs (that TikTok has not pre-cleared for commercial purposes) will become unavailable once you switch to a Business account.
+So, if you’re a label or an artist and you choose the Business account, you’ll be able to feature your shop link or your website URL in the description but won’t find your catalog in the TikTok music library.

 Does that make it hard for you to decide what account to choose?
 Take what’s best for you!
-We’d personally recommend choosing the ‘regular account’ as showcasing your music in videos you create is ultimately what can help you be discovered.
+We’d personally recommend choosing the 'regular' Personal account as showcasing your music in videos you create is ultimately what can help you be discovered.

 TikTok's library for commercial use